Minimal Learning Machine for Multi-Label Learning: Experiments and Results

 For the DBR methods, NN-MLM is the fastest in prediction, because, after the given distance predictions, the predicted set labels can be searched with $\mathcal{O}(L_u)$ cost \cite{Mesquita2017}, where $L_u$ is the number of distinct label vectors in the training set.
 However, due to the distance prediction step, the overall computational complexity is still $\mathcal{O}(N^2)$ for the NN-MLM.

-Similar to NN-MLM, \mname's prediction time complexity is driven by the distance prediction step.
-Therefore, \mname's time complexity is also $\mathcal{O}(N^2)$.
+Similar to NN-MLM, ML-MLM's prediction time complexity is driven by the distance prediction step.
+Therefore, ML-MLM's time complexity is also $\mathcal{O}(N^2)$.
 A naive implementation of step 2 (Algorithm \ref{alg:idwmlmpred}) requires $\mathcal{O}(KN)$ cost.
 However, similar to NN-MLM, this can be reduced to $\mathcal{O}(C_u L_u)$, where $L_u$ is the number of unique label vectors in the training set and $C_u$ is the label cardinality of these label vectors.
 This label cardinality dependency is due to applying sparse structures for label vectors.
 Furthermore, for the MLC problems where label cardinality is small, this complexity is reduced to $\mathcal{O}(L_u)$.

-Besides training, the BR-MLM method has also the highest computational cost for prediction.
+In addition to training, the BR-MLM method also has the highest computational cost for prediction.
 The time complexity for BR-MLM's prediction is $\mathcal{O}(L^2N)$ because distance predictions are estimated for each label separately with $L$ models.

 As a reminder, note that these training and prediction time complexities can be significantly alleviated with the clustering-based distance regression construction \cite{hamalainen2021instance}.
 Here, we were interested in comparing the core models' costs under simplifying assumptions.